usatlas/docs/jupyter/SLACjupyter.md

 The Jupyter environment provides several kernels and extensions.
 This includes:
 1. python2 with pyroot and uproot.
 By default, <b>AnalysisBase,21.2.111</b> is loaded before the pyroot2 kernel is launched.
 To overwrite this, create a file [$HOME/notebooks/.user_setups](SLACuser_setups.txt) in your home directory (even if your home directory is in AFS)
 2. ROOT C++.
 The ATLAS environment is set before the kernel is launched.
 The overwrite method is the same as the above.
-3. python3 with pyroot and uproot.
+3. python3 with pyroot and uproot/awkward.
 This kernel also includes ML packages such as Tensorflow and Keras for Nvidia GPUs.
 To use the GPU, choose "# of GPUs" and "GPU type" before launching Jupyter.
 4. Terminal console for simple interactive use, e.g. file managements.
 It also include python2.7/python3, gcc/g++, gdb, make, cmake3, xrootd-clients, openssh-client, curl, vi, etc.
 5. Markdown document editor and previewer.
 You can edit and preview in two tabs simultaneously.